doonfrs/flutter_floating_dialog/README.md

 ```dart
 import 'package:floating_dialog/floating_dialog.dart';
 ```
+You can use it inside a stack and show/hide it using a flag, or use it inside showDialog() method.

-Create a Floating widget inside Stack widget, show and hide it using a boolean variable:
+1 - Create a Floating widget inside Stack widget, show and hide it using a boolean variable:

 ```dart
   bool _showDialog = false;